Program Director's message

-The MEd and its three active Concentrations (described below) share a focus on the impact of education on learners’ success in a variety of contexts.
-Our creative and multitalented MEd graduates have been positively impacting diverse communities of learners for nearly 40 years!
+The MEd and its five active Concentrations (described below) share a focus on the impact of education on learners’ success in a variety of contexts.
+Our creative and multi-talented MEd graduates have been positively impacting diverse communities of learners for nearly 40 years!

 We value the school and community connections our students bring and are committed to offering a program that allows our students to enhance their skills while maintaining these important links.
 We strive to offer a supportive and collegial environment in which students are supported in their quest to develop applied and research skills that are associated with best practices in applying psychological knowledge to education in its broadest sense as well as schooling, and especially to promoting success among learners.

 The MEd program is designed to provide students with an appropriate foundation through course work, with opportunities to apply skills and theories though a variety of field placements, and with the possibility of delving further into an area of interest through research or curricular-development activities.
-The MEd can be completed on a full-time basis in 2 years or on a part-time basis over 3 to 5 years.
+The MEd can be completed on a full-time basis in 2 years or on a part-time basis over 3 to 5 years (the part-time option is not applicable to the Project concentrations).
 Most of our courses are offered in the evening to accommodate students who are working during the day.
 Although many of MEd students have a teaching degree, a significant proportion of our students hold degrees in psychology, sociology, the health sciences, or other related disciplines.

 General Educational Psychology

-Note: no Project concentration was created for the Learning Sciences concentration; those interested in a more research-based program please visit M.A. in Educational Psychology: Learning Sciences concentration page.
+Note: The MEd in Learning Sciences is administered by the Learning Sciences Program.
+There is no Project concentration for the Learning Sciences.
+Those interested in a more research-based program please consult the M.A. in Educational Psychology: Learning Sciences concentration page.

 Difference between the Project and 'Standard' Concentrations